 Training for all teachers (including the private schools) was provided by School District #34 at a cost of approximately $10,000.00 and involved a specialist in drug and alcohol counselling from the United States.
 After fully reviewing the goals, objectives, organization and strategy of the IMPACT program, the specialist, Charles Blick, M.A., commented “that IMPACT was the best organized, best conceived program with the best chances of success” that he had ever encountered in his many training sessions though out North America.

 IMPACT is now funded primarily by the FRASER HEALTH AUTHORITY to provide the full spectrum of “harm reduction” services for substance involved and substance affected youth as well as their caregivers and supports.

 Impact’s current Executive Director, Brian Gross, has been with Impact since 2009 and has an extensive history working with youth, including directing creative arts programs at alternative schools in the Los Angeles Unified School District for 5 years and building a full complement of engagement programs at My Friend’s Place – a homeless youth drop-in Centre in Hollywood, California.
 He is a published author of textbooks on the subjects of ethics, management and media production and was an adjunct professor in the College of Communications at California State University, Fullerton for 5 years.
-He holds a bachelors degree in studio art, a masters degree in critical and creative writing and is completing a second masters in clinical counseling at City University.
+He holds a bachelors degree in studio art, a masters degree in critical and creative writing and, since being employed at Impact, has also completed a second masters in clinical counseling at City University.